Famous Food Of Indian States

 Punjabi cuisines are not only popular in India but in the UK, Canada too.
 Agriculture and farming is their main occupation and locally grown food forms the main ingredients of dishes.

-The most popular food of Punjab are Chana masala, Chole kulche, Aloo Paratha, Panner Paratha, Gobi Paratha, Paratha with Curd, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha with Butter.
+The most popular food of Punjab is Chana masala, Chole kulche, Aloo Paratha, Paneer Paratha, Gobi Paratha, Paratha with Curd, Halwa poori, Bhatoora, Falooda, Makhni doodh, Amritsari Lassi, Masala chai, Tea, Amritsari Kulchas, Dahi vada, Dahi, Khoa, Paya, Aloo Paratha with Butter.

 They are meat lovers too Butter Chicken, Bhuna Gosht, Tandoori Chicken and Amritsari Macchi are equally delightful.